riamirchi/widget/README.md

 The concept of a countdown timer isn’t novel, but applying it to Facebook through the intuitive design of a stop sign can help police unconscious wastage of time with the help of a simple, intuitive reminder.

-Instructions to run widget:
-1. Download the CSS and HTML files into the same directory
-2. Click on the html file.
-The widget should appear in your default browser (Chrome has worked well for me).

 Note: As per Jeff’s suggestion, I did not go the extra stretch of actually turning this into a Chrome plugin.
 I also did comment my code extensively since the emphasis of this assignment is the UI.
 For help with CSS, I referred to http://css-tricks.com/css-pie-timer/